hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

             clicks = self.random_.rand(len(ad_ids)) < ctrs
             return clicks.astype(int)

-Note that, custom conversion rate can be defined in a similar manner.
+Note that custom conversion rate can be defined in a similar manner.

 Wrapper class for custom bidding setup
 ----------